 Indexing and handoff

 Indexing is the mechanism by which new segments are created, and handoff is the mechanism by which they are published and begin being served by Historical processes.
-The mechanism works like this on the indexing side:
+On the indexing side:

 - If the indexing task is a realtime task (like a Kafka task) then the segment is immediately queryable at this point.
 It's available, but unpublished.